application-research/delta/docs/deal-metadata.md

 # start_epoch_at_days or start_epoch
 - The `start_epoch_at_days` field is the epoch to start the deal.
 This is optional.
 - The `start_epoch` field is the epoch to start the deal.
 This is optional.
+# deal_verify_state
+The `deal_verify_state` field is the state of the deal verification.
+This is to indicate if the deal is from verified FIL or not.
+This is optional.
+# label
+The `label` field is a label for the deal.
+It has a limit of less than 100 characters.
+This is optional.

 # Here's the complete structure of the `metadata` request.
 ```